The Gout Diet: Exactly What To Eat If You Have This Painful Form Of Arthritis

 Completely eliminating purines may be too restrictive to maintain, but high-purine foods should be avoided to reduce the risk of repeated gout attacks.
 Work with your doctor to find the right balance of purines to manage your symptoms.

 Interestingly, high purine vegetables have not been associated with increased risk of gout attacks.
-However, sugar-sweetened beverages, although not high in purines themselves, have been shown to increase purine levels and risk of gout.
+However, sugar-sweetened beverages8, although not high in purines themselves, have been shown to increase purine levels and risk of gout8.
 Researchers believe the high-fructose content of these drinks increases production of both uric acid and purines in the body.
 In fact, men who drank two or more servings of sugar-sweetened beverages per day had an 85 percent higher risk of gout than men who consumed them less often.

 Another trigger to watch out for: niacin (aka vitamin B3).
 This B vitamin is present in many foods, and prescription niacin is often used to help control cholesterol.
 However, niacin has been shown to increase uric acid levels in the blood and therefore can exacerbate gout.

 While avoiding purine-rich food and other triggers will help manage symptoms, medication may still be necessary to prevent the development of tophi and joint damage.